Updated August 16, 2023

 How to Convert Rows to Columns in Excel using Transpose?

-To convert the data from rows to columns in excel is very simple and easy.
-Let’s understand the working of converting rows to columns in excel by using some examples.
+It is very simple and easy.
+Let’s understand how to convert rows to columns in Excel using examples.

 Steps to use transpose: